 Transfers between levels may occur when an instrument fulfils the criteria defined, which are generally market and product dependent.
 The main factors influencing transfers are changes in the observation capabilities, passage of time, and events during the transaction lifetime.
 The timing of recognising transfers is determined at the beginning of the reporting period.

-During the year ended 31 December 2021, transfers between Level 1 and Level 2 were not significant.
+During the first half of 2022, transfers between Level 1 and Level 2 were not significant.

 DESCRIPTION OF MAIN INSTRUMENTS IN EACH LEVEL